 Relied upon and reflected in the Strategy are foundational court decisions aimed at addressing issues related to Indigenous peoples and the justice system.
 The most well-known examples are R. v.
 Gladue, [1999] 1 S.C.R.
 688 and R. v.
 Ipeelee, 2012 SCC 13 regarding section 718.2(e) of the Criminal Code which has the goal of helping reduce the overrepresentation of Indigenous peoples in the justice system.
-As the Supreme Court of Canada noted in Ipeelee "section 718.2(e) of the Criminal Code has not had a discernible impact on the overrepresentation of Aboriginal people in the criminal justice system," and "statistics indicate that the overrepresentation and alienation of Aboriginal peoples in the purpose and potential of section 718.2(e).
+As the Supreme Court of Canada noted in Ipeelee "section 718.2(e) of the Criminal Code has not had a discernible impact on the overrepresentation of Aboriginal people in the criminal justice system," and "statistics indicate that the overrepresentation and alienation of Aboriginal peoples in the criminal justice system has only worsened" (paras.
+62-63).
+One aspect of this Strategy is to meet the purpose and potential of section 718.2(e).